Learning Outcomes

 Landlords can only refuse consent on reasonable grounds.
 Common reasonable grounds include:

-- The proposed assignee lacks financial standing.
+- The proposed assignee lacks adequate financial standing or trading history, creating real risk of non-performance.

 Worked Example 1.1